© 2023 All Rights Reserved by CheapBills.com.au

-Note – Please be aware that due to both delays in the NBN rollout across Australia (was supposed to be finished in July 2020) and the COVID-19 pandemic, the NBN rollout is still happening and is now expected to be finalised by Mid of 2022.
+Note – Please be aware that due to both delays in the NBN rollout across Australia (was supposed to be finished in July 2020) and the COVID-19 pandemic, the NBN rollout is still happening and is now expected to be finalized by Mid of 2022.
 Remote areas may face longer connection times than standard locations.

 Getting connected to the NBN is determined by your location and when installation takes place.
 Your area might already have been connected to the NBN network.
-To check if its connected or to find out when installation takes place just enter your address in the check your address tool here.
+To check if it’s connected or to find out when installation takes place just enter your address in the check your address tool here.

-Once you’ve checked your address, you’ll be told whether you need a: wireless, wired or satellite connection.
+Once you’ve checked your address, you’ll be told whether you need a: wireless, wired, or satellite connection.

 The type of connection will determine the type of equipment you need to access the NBN.

 To get this set up you must contact your retail service provider of choice.
 Making the switch to NBN won’t happen automatically.
 Your retail service provider must be contacted.